NicTda/MAGTask/README.md

 - Very occasionally, some tiles don't move down

 # What's missing?
-- Well, A LOT, but here's what I planned to have and didn't add in the end
+Well, A LOT, but here's what I planned to have and didn't add in the end
 - Popups for the start of a level (showing the objectives, and player highscore if previously completed)
 - Proper level complete popup with ceremony
 - Toast messages when reshuffling the board, or making long chains
 - Show a possible chain if the player is inactive for a while
 - Feedback on the map nodes
-- Transition between scenes
 - Bonus round when level is completed and the player has extra moves
 - ...and more